dinodev76/GC-Examples/README.md

 3. **READIDX**: Reads the indexed file created by program BLDFILES in the specfied manner, and displays the records read.

-    To compile and run it from VS Code, click on READIDX.cob and select Terminal/Run Task.../Compile and Run Selected Program.
+    To compile and run it from VS Code, click on READIDX.cob and select Terminal/Run Task.../Compile and Run Selected Main Program.

 4. **READREL**: Reads the relative file created by program BLDFILES in the specfied manner, and displays the records read.

-    To compile and run it from VS Code, click on READIDX.cob and select Terminal/Run Task.../Compile and Run Selected Program.
+    To compile and run it from VS Code, click on READIDX.cob and select Terminal/Run Task.../Compile and Run Selected Main Program.

 5. **TESTIO1**: Test reading a line sequential file.
 This shows that GnuCOBOL treats CR/LF (on Windows) as end of record markers, whereas those are ignored on regular sequential files.
 Try removing the LINE from "ORGANIZATION LINE SEQUENTIAL" to see the difference with the provided input file.

-    To compile and run it from VS Code, click on TESTIO1.cob and select Terminal/Run Task.../Compile and Run Selected Program.
+    To compile and run it from VS Code, click on TESTIO1.cob and select Terminal/Run Task.../Compile and Run Selected Main Program.

 6. **TESTIO2**: Test writing a variable length record sequential file.
 This shows that GnuCOBOL creates RDWs similar to the IBM mainframe (when COB_VARSEQ_FORMAT=0, the default), but the RDW record length does not include itself, i.e. it is 4 less than the mainframe.

-    To compile and run it from VS Code, click on TESTIO2.cob and select Terminal/Run Task.../Compile and Run Selected Program.
+    To compile and run it from VS Code, click on TESTIO2.cob and select Terminal/Run Task.../Compile and Run Selected Main Program.

 ## Authors